tangmichele02/Neural-Network-for-Self-Autonomous-Driving---Udacity-Open-Source-Car-Simulator/README.md

 ## Model Design
 ### Model 1
 The model used 7 convolution layers with each one having 1.5 more filters than the previous one.
 The first convolution layer had 18 filters, and the last one had 128 filters.
 To lighten the model, tackle over-fitting, and down-sample the output feature map, I used four max_pooling layers, halving the output shape after every two convolutional layers and after the last layer.
 After that, I used a flatten layer to flatten the output of convolutional layers and four dense layers as the backbone of the fully connected model that outputs the steering angle.
 To reduce overfitting, I used three dropout layers, dropping 50% of the inputs after each of the first three dense layers.
+In modile compiling, ADAM optimizer was used with a learning rate of 0.0001.
 _________________________________________________________________
 Layer (type)                 Output Shape              Param #
 _________________________________________________________________